CodeMaxx/Terminal-Commands-Beginner/Terminal Commands.md

 `dig example.com` - Queries DNS servers for information.
 Using the `+short` flag returns the IP address linked to the domain name.

 `whois domain_name.com` - Generates a long list of output regarding the server registration.
-Should be used with `grep`.

 ##### Extracting .tar files